redox-os/website/content/news/this-month-260331.md

 - (sys) auronandace unified the version management of more libraries
 - (sys) auronandace enabled some Clippy lints
 - (sys) auronandace documented the `daemon` library code
-- (sys) auronandace documented the public functions in shared library code
+- (sys) auronandace documented some public functions in shared library code

 ## Relibc Improvements

 - (libc) Ibuki Omatsu reimplemented the `fstat*`, `fchmod`, `getdents`, `ftruncate`, and `futimens` functions using the `stdfscall` system call to unify code
 - (libc) Ibuki Omatsu fixed a possible deadlock in `chdir`
-- (libc) bjorn3 fixed the `setjmp` and `sigsetjmp` functions in ARM64
+- (libc) bjorn3 fixed a linker issue related to the `setjmp` and `sigsetjmp` functions in ARM64
 - (libc) Wildan Mubarok implemented the `getgroups()` function
 - (libc) Wildan Mubarok implemented long double support in the `printf()` function
 - (libc) Wildan Mubarok implemented `pthread_rwlock_clock[rd/rw]lock`